yssambare12/yssambare12/README.md

 <h1 align="center">Hi 👋, I'm Yogesh Sambare</h1>
 <h3 align="center">A Enthusiastic Full Web Stack Developer.</h3>
 <p align="center">Hello!
 I'm a Full Stack Web Developer specializing in WordPress-related products at Brainstorm Force.
-With a good background in custom plugin and theme development, I am currently a key member of one of the most popular WordPress theme Astra development teams.
+With a good background in custom plugin and theme development, I am currently a key member of one of the most popular WordPress theme Astra development team.

 My expertise extends to a range of technologies including React, PHP, and JavaScript, and I am currently focusing on mastering React.
 I pride myself on my ability to design and develop clean, elegant, and efficient code that meets the needs of the project.